rust-skia/rust-skia/README.md

 ### gl-window

-An example that opens an OpenGL Window and draws a line with skia-safe (contributed by [@nornagon](https://github.com/nornagon)).
+An example that opens an OpenGL Window and draws the rust-skia icon with skia-safe (contributed by [@nornagon](https://github.com/nornagon)).

 ```bash
 (cd skia-safe && cargo run --example gl-window --features "gl")